nsauzede/.ut/README.md

-It is primarily focused on C/C++, under the form of a single header file, and is meant to be completely independent to the existing build framework, using a set a convenience scripts to automate the building and running of the tests.
+It is primarily focused on C/C++, under the form of a single header file, and is meant to be completely independent to the existing build framework, using a set a convenience tools to automate the building and running of the tests.

-Some scripts also offer some kind of Python support (using pytest under the hood).
+Some tools also offer some kind of Python support (using pytest under the hood).

 # How to use
 Include (quoted) `ut.h` single header inside any C or C++ file and add testcases like this: